pgroenbaek/shapeio/README.md

 ## Prerequisites

 The following platform dependencies are **only required for shape compression and decompression**.
-Other parts of the module will work fine without them.
+Other parts of the module will function correctly without them.

+You can skip this section if you compress and decompress shapes manually using other tools, such as *ffeditc\_unicode.exe* through the [Shape File Manager](https://www.trainsim.com/forums/filelib-search-fileid?fid=78928) or the [FFEDIT\_Sub v1.2](https://www.trainsim.com/forums/filelib-search-fileid?fid=40291) utility by Ged Saunders.

 This module uses the `TK.MSTS.Tokens.dll` library by Okrasa Ghia to perform shape file compression and decompression.
-Therefore, if you wish to compress or decompress shapes, the Mono runtime is required on Linux and macOS, and the .NET Framework is required on Windows.
+Therefore, a CLR is required if you wish to compress and decompress shapes programmatically through the module.
+You can use the Mono runtime on Linux and macOS, or the .NET Framework on Windows.

 The `TK.MSTS.Tokens.dll` library is not included with the Python module.
-But can be downloaded as part of the TK_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).
-You will only need the DLL file itself from that package.
+It can be downloaded as part of the TK\_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).
+Only the DLL file itself is needed from that package.

-See the [Usage section](#compression) for more details on how to compress and decompress shape files.
+See the [Usage section](#compression) for more details on how to compress and decompress shape files using the module.

 ### To install the prerequisites on your operating system: